pmartinolli/OtSoCG/README.md

 ### ...
 Contribute

 * Improving the data on Wikidata (especially the properties Publisher, Author and RPGGeek ID).
 * Improving the code (for beauty, clarity or structure).
+The details to improve are documented in the R code.

 ### ...
 Thank me